GravityPDF/gravity-pdf-documentation/docs/v6/templates/certificates/charlie.md

 description: "Charlie is a premium certificate PDF that is dynamically generated using Gravity Forms data and has been built specifically for use with Gravity PDF."
 ---

-*Charlie* is single-page PDF certificate for Gravity PDF and Gravity Forms.
-It offers a clean, subtle design that's perfectly suited for business or medical professionals.
-It is a premium Gravity PDF template and can be [purchased from the PDF Template Shop](https://gravitypdf.com/shop/certificate-charlie/).
+*Charlie* is a single-page PDF certificate for Gravity PDF and Gravity Forms.
+It offers a clean, subtle design that's perfectly suited for business or medical professionals. *Charlie* is a premium Gravity PDF template and can be [purchased from the PDF Template Shop](https://gravitypdf.com/shop/certificate-charlie/).
 This guide will walk you through installing and configuring *Charlie* to its full potential.

 ## Installation